golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/restoring-golem-wallet.md

 ---
 title: Wallet Recovery via Keystore in Yagna
 description: Learn how to restore your Golem wallet using a keystore file with this comprehensive guide on wallet recovery in Yagna.
-pageTitle: Recover Your Golem Wallet - Keystore Restoration Guide for Yagna
+pageTitle: Recover Your Golem Wallet - Keystore Restoration Instructions for Yagna
 type: instructions
 ---